Looking for the Free Community Support Group?

 If you’re looking for help with your kidney diet, here’s the difference between a renal dietitian and a renal nutritionist:

 In short: if you need medical-level adjustments to your diet, go with a renal dietitian.
-If you’re looking for lifestyle and meal guidance, a renal nutritionist could be a good fit.
+If you’re looking for lifestyle and meal guidance, a renal nutritionist would be a good fit.

 Why can't I just use kidney-friendly recipes?